serokell/blog-posts/Alex and Happy Part 2/article.md

 }
 ```

-Happy has a similar structure to Alex, where we insert Haskell definitions at the top and the bottom of the file, with our parser being in the middle.
+Happy has a similar structure to Alex, where we insert Haskell definitions at the top and the bottom of the file, with the parser definition in the middle.
 Likewise, anything between `{` and `}` is going to be inlined as well.

 Let's quickly visit each part of this file, from top to bottom.
 * The header contains the code that will generate the header of our Haskell file.
 Happy will generate the primary parsing function, `parseMiniML`, which we export.
   * `DeriveFoldable` allows us to write `deriving (Foldable)`, which will be helpful later.
   * We also import some extra things that will be useful in utilities later.
-* The following lines instruct Happy with extra information to generate the parser.
+* The following lines instruct Happy on how exactly to generate the parser.
 The things we should provide to it include:
   * One or more names for our parser.
 The syntax should be `%name PARSER_NAME [PRODUCTION]`.
 If the `PRODUCTION` is not given, it uses the first non-terminal that appears in the file.
   * What is the type of our tokens with `%tokentype`.
   * Which function should it call if there is a parse error with `%error`.